The Benefits of Forearm Plank

 Making this pose a regular part of your practice will pay off, as it is great for preparing the body for arm balances and inversions such as Dolphin Pose and Forearm Stand.

 - Start lying face down on the floor with your forearms flat on the ground.
-Make sure that your elbows are directly under the shoulders.
+Make sure that your elbows are directly under your shoulders.

-- Fire up the core and raise your body up off the ground.
+- Fire up the core, press into your toes, and raise your body up off the ground.

 - Breathe and hold.

 Remember to Breathe: Due to the intense demand on your abdominal muscles, it can be easy to forget to breathe.
-According to Yoga Pod Physical Therapy Ambassador, Jim Heafner, “Breathing and transversus abdominus activation should be the first priorities of every movement.
+According to Yoga Pod Physical Therapy Ambassador Jim Heafner, “Breathing and transverses abdominal activation should be the first priorities of every movement.
 Proper breathing activates the core and brings awareness to the practice.”

 The benefits of Forearm Planks are endless.
 Did we miss something?
 Share with us your favorite benefit of Forearm Plank below!